-Prepared by: D Marks Reviewed Issues: May 2022 January 2023
+Prepared D Marks Reviewed January 2024

+by:

-Approved Kibworth Advisory Next review January 2024
+Approved Kibworth Advisory Next review January 2027

 by: Board date:

 Date

 approved:

 Aims

 All children and young people have the right to be educated in an environment that supports and promotes positive mental health for everybody.
 All adults have the right to work in an environment that supports and promotes positive mental health for everybody.